sergionascimentofaleiro-pixel/site-web/DEPLOYMENT-FLYIO-VERCEL.md

 # - Set up and deploy?
 Yes
 # - Which scope?
 Votre compte
 # - Link to existing project?
 No
-# - Project name? dating-app-frontend
+# - Project name? curvy
 # - Directory? ./
 # - Override settings?
 No